 - On average, cycle tourists spend around £81 more per person per trip, injecting more money into local economies.

-- In our feasibility study, 58% of respondents said the construction of a Shared Use Path would create a modal shift from car to bike use, while walking would also increase.
+- In our feasibility and options appraisal study, 58% of respondents said the construction of a Shared Use Path would create a modal shift from car to bike use, while walking would also increase.

 The steering group meets quarterly and consists of elected representatives plus members of local communities and businesses.
 The next steps for the group are to involve local councillors and representatives from Sustrans, to engage local communities and become a more autonomous driving force behind the project.

 Steering group meetings are held across St Andrews, Crail and localities in between.
 Please email email@example.com for more information on the steering group and how you can get involved.
 We also have a Facebook group, please join us to stay updated.